Discontinuity-aware physics-informed neural network for phase-field method in three-phase flow with phase change: Introduction

-In the present work, we develop a discontinuity-aware physics-informed network (DPINN) that solves an energy-stable phase-field model of the coupled AC–CH–NS equations to simulate three-phase flows with phase change and sharp interfaces.
-It is based on a discontinuity-aware residual-adaptive network architecture to mitigate spectral bias and automatically detect and model sharp interfaces, as well as a learnable local artificial-viscosity term to stabilize the algorithm near steep gradients.
-In the optimization process, time-marching and adaptive loss-weighting strategies are introduced to reduce long-term error accumulation and to mitigate gradient conflicts in multi-objective training, respectively.
+To address the aforementioned challenges, including resolving sharp interfaces and phase changes, we develop a discontinuity-aware physics-informed network (DPINN) for the coupled AC–CH–NS system in this work.
+It incorporates a discontinuity-aware network architecture to mitigate spectral bias and automatically detect and model sharp interfaces, as well as a learnable local artificial viscosity term to stabilize the calculation near steep gradients.
+During optimization, time-marching and adaptive loss-weighting strategies are employed to reduce long-horizon errors and mitigate gradient conflicts within the coupled system, respectively, ensuring accurate modeling of phase change dynamics.

 The remainder of this paper is organized as follows.
-Section \ref{sub:2} provides an overview of the DPINN method for phase-field modeling of three-phase flows with sharp interfacial dynamics.
-Section \ref{sub:3} demonstrates the superior performance of the proposed method on the two-phase reversed single-vortex and bubble-rising problems and further validates it on a three-phase droplet-icing case against experimental and high-fidelity numerical results.
+Section \ref{sub:2} provides an overview of DPINN for phase-field modeling of three-phase flow with phase change.
+Section \ref{sub:3} demonstrates the superior performances of the proposed method on the two-phase reversed single-vortex and bubble-rising problems compared to conventional PINNs, and extends it to a three-phase droplet-icing case, validated against high-fidelity numerical results.
 Section \ref{sub:4} concludes this study, discusses its contributions and limitations, and proposes directions for future research.